kelp404/Victory/README.md

 ##Send Email on Google App Engine SDK (localhost
-If you would to send email on localhost with GAE SDK, you should change application settings.
-Or you will get some message.
+If you would to send email on localhost with GAE SDK, you should change application settings, else you will get some message.
 ```
 INFO     2013-01-30 03:28:17,547 mail_stub.py:138] MailService.Send
   From: kelp[at]phate.org